Skip to Content

 This project is supported by funding from the Australian Government through the Local Jobs Program.

-To ensure First Nations are empowered to engage in new clean energy developments.
+Empowering First Nations communities to engage and partner in new clean energy developments.

-To ensure First Nations are empowered to engage, consent, negotiate and partner in new clean energy developments, the First Nations Clean Energy Network and the Clean Energy Council are hosting a series of free ‘Powering Up’ clean energy workshops in Geraldton (Western Australia), Rockhampton (Queensland), and Bendigo (Victoria).
+To ensure First Nations communities are empowered to engage, consent, negotiate and partner in new clean energy developments, the First Nations Clean Energy Network and the Clean Energy Council are hosting a series of ‘Powering Up’ clean energy workshops across regional Australia.